 - From the access key’s detail page, toggle the switch from “active” to “inactive”.

 If an access key is no longer needed, or you believe it has been compromised, you may permanently delete it by:

 Delete Access Keybutton on the access key’s detail page

-To find out more on using access keys with our MQTT clients, checkout the various Losant MQTT client libraries.
-To learn more about using access keys with our REST API, checkout the various Losant REST client libraries.
+To find out more about using access keys with our MQTT clients, check out the various Losant MQTT client libraries.
+To learn more about using access keys with our REST API, check out the various Losant REST client libraries.